tpoisot/ms_abc_networks/manuscript.md

 consumers both exploiting resources, *etc.*.
 The five motifs we used are illustrated in {@fig:motifs}.
 Because the number of motifs obviously varies with species richness, we corrected it in the following way.
-For each network (and each motif), we generated a matrix of probability using the Type II null model of @BascJord03, wherein the probability that two species interact is directly proportional to the product of their relative degrees.
+For each network (and each motif), we generated a matrix of probabilities using the Type II null model as defined by @BascJord03, wherein the probability that two species interact is directly proportional to the product of their relative degrees.
 We then used the probabilistic formulas laid out in @PoisCirt16 to measure the expected number of motifs in the probabilistic network ($\mu_m$) and the standard deviation ($\sigma_m$).
 We the measured the actual number of motifs in the network $m_c$,